shashankbharadwaj9/Business_Analytics_Portfolio/02-Customer-Retention-Strategy-Using-R/README.md

-# Customer Retention and Segmentation – Ignite Analytics
+# Customer Retention and Segmentation – Using R (2024)

 ## Overview
 This project focuses on customer segmentation and product recommendation based on purchasing behavior and demographics, designed for ACME Innovations.